 Safe Kids Fargo/Moorhead urges all adults to take the following steps:

 - Never leave a child alone in a vehicle, even with the window slightly open for any length of time.

 - Call 911 if a child is seen unattended in a vehicle.

 - Place a cell phone, diaper bag, or gym bag in the back seat on the floor.
 This will force you to open the back door, which will eliminate accidentally leaving a child in a car.

 - Set a cell phone reminder to drop off your child at daycare.

-- Set your computer "Outlook" program to ask, "Did you drop off
+- Set your computer "Outlook" program to ask, "Did you drop off at daycare today?"

 - Have a plan with your child care provider to call if your child does not arrive when expected.